Fix Windows 10 Error Code 0xc0000098 (7 Proven Methods)

 - Follow the prompts to complete the restoration.

 We tested this on a PC that developed the error after a Windows update.
-Restoring to a point 3 days earlier fixed the boot issue in about 20 minutes.
+Restoring to a point 3 days earlier fixed the boot issue.
 Check our guide on how long system restore typically takes for more details.

 #Method 6: Reset Your PC